into-the-hive-ship/into-the-hive-ship/README.md

 The rules can be downloaded [here](https://into-the-hive-ship.github.io/).

 ## Project tools
+AsciiDoctor : Used to write the rules;
-AsciiDoc : Used to generate the PDF rule files.
+Maven : Used to generate the PDF rule files.

+## Generate the rules

+``mvnw clean install org.asciidoctor:asciidoctor-maven-plugin:process-asciidoc``

+Once generated, the rules can be found here :

+``./target/generated-docs``